ericelliott/redux-dsm/README.md

 ## Status

 Developer preview / proof of concept.
+Currently you can transition from any state to any other state.
+In the future, we'll only transition to valid next states based on the state tree you pass in.

 ## Usage Example